 - 73% of B2B marketers and 70% of B2C marketers include content marketing in their overall strategy.
 (Meetanshi)

-- The average word count of a blog post is nearly 1,400 words.
+- The average word count of a blog post in 2025 was nearly 1,333 words.
 (OrbitMediaStudios)

-- One in four (25%) marketers plans to create content that reflects their brand’s values.
+- One in four (25%) marketers plan to create content that reflects their brand’s values.
 (HubSpot)

 - 50% of marketers say they actively invest in content marketing.
 (Meetanshi)